-LITS2207 INTRODUCTION TO SHAKESPEARE
+INTRODUCTION TO SHAKESPEARE

-The course is an introduction to Shakespeare in his historical, generic, and critical contexts.
-Plays will be selected from the categories, in addition to a selection of sonnets.
+This course provides an introduction to Shakespeare in historical, generic and critical contexts, exploring the wide range and versatility of his work.
+Primary texts will normally include one play from each of the categories: tragedies, histories, and comedies as well as a selection of Shakespeare's sonnets.